reymond-group/smilesDrawer/doc/all.md

 <a name="SmilesDrawer+isRingAromatic"></a>

 ### smilesDrawer.isRingAromatic(ring) ⇒ <code>boolean</code>
-Check whether or not a ring is an explicity defined aromatic ring (lower case smiles).
+Check whether or not a ring is an implicitly defined aromatic ring (lower case smiles).

 **Kind**: instance method of <code>[SmilesDrawer](#SmilesDrawer)</code>
-**Returns**: <code>boolean</code> - A boolean indicating whether or not a ring is explicitly defined as aromatic.
+**Returns**: <code>boolean</code> - A boolean indicating whether or not a ring is implicitly defined as aromatic.

 | Param | Type | Description |
 | --- | --- | --- |